 In late 2011, however, Amgen received a new U.S. patent on etanercept (via a patent application that Immunex had licensed from Roche) that extended its legal protection until 2028.
 This newly issued patent effectively hinders the future entry into the U.S. marketplace of biosimilar (i.e. generic) versions of this blockbuster from companies that include Celltrion, LG Life Sciences, Merck/Hanwha Chemical, and Mycenex.
 These drug makers may choose to fight this new patent, or attempt to develop derivatives of this medicine that will enable them to get around it.
 This will be costly, however, because alternative versions of Enbrel will likely need to undergo clinical trials before the FDA would approve them for sale.

 The lengthy patent extension—which could end up giving Amgen a 30-year monopoly—raised an obvious question: would it lead Amgen to lower the price of Enbrel?
-I can imagine … Next Page »
+I can imagine that the response from any drug company in this situation would be to say that they couldn’t reduce drug prices because:

 By posting a comment, you agree to our terms and conditions.